alex7kom/node-steam-tradeoffers/README.md

 All callbacks will be supplied with error as the first argument or null if no errors occured.

+## setup(sessionID, cookies[, callback])

+As noted above, this method is used to setup a web session.
+It also tries to retrieve Web API key.
+If you want to operate with trade offers right after startup, do it in callback of this method.
+If failed to retrieve Web API key due to [limited account](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663), `setup` will return `Access Denied` error in callback, or (if no callback provided) will throw the error.

 ## loadMyInventory(appid, contextid, callback)

 Loads your inventory for the given app and context.
 For example, use 440 and 2 for TF2 and 570 and 2 for Dota 2.
 The second argument to `callback` will be an array of item objects in case of success.